bigwig/documentation/Add-on Documentation/Deployment/SSL.md

     Please note the **dash** between DEP_NAME and APP_NAME.

-SSL support for custom domains is available through the SSL add-on.
+SSL support for custom domains is available through the SSL Add-on.

 ## Custom Domain Certificates

-To enable SSL support for custom domains like `www.example.com` or `secure.example.com` you need the SSL add-on.
+To enable SSL support for custom domains like `www.example.com` or `secure.example.com` you need the SSL Add-on.

 Please go through the following steps, which are described in the upcoming sections, to add SSL support to your deployment:

  * Acquire a signed certificate from your certificate authority of trust.
- * Add the SSL add-on providing the certificate, the private key and the certificate-chain files.
+ * Add the SSL Add-on providing the certificate, the private key and the certificate-chain files.
  * Set your DNS entry to point to your SSL DNS Domain.